crm363/MyTechSkills/README.md

 <h1> MyTechSkills </h1>
 Hi, I'm Colin Morgan; I am a MAcc student at the University of Tulsa.
 Here is a list of my technical skills!

-Below are courses I have completed on lab.github.com/courses:
+<p> Below are courses I have completed on lab.github.com/courses: </p>
 <h3> Courses </h3>
 <ol>
   <li> Introduction to GitHub </li>